Absurdly Driven looks at the world of enterprise with a skeptical eye and a firmly rooted tongue in cheek.

 It’s a lot a part of you that you cannot let go of.

-You recognize you ought to take a seat less and workout more, but business gets in the manner.
+You recognize you ought to sit less and work out more, but business gets in the way.

 Deals don’t get completed in the fitness center.
 (Well, no longer many.)

-Please, then, live status as I let you know about a just-published look at that checked out how Americans exercise, how a great deal they sit down, and whether or not something has modified over a long time.
+Please, then, live status as I let you know about a just-published look that checked how Americans exercise, how much they sit down, and whether or not something has been modified over a long time.

-Researchers led with Dr. Wei Bao from the University of Iowa’s aid to look at whether or not, over the years, Americans had started to heed the warnings approximately their fitness.
+Researchers led by Dr. Wei Bao from the University of Iowa aid to look at whether or not, over the years, Americans had started to heed the warnings approximately their fitness.

 So they checked out records from the U.S. National Health and Nutrition Examination Surveys between 2007 and 2016.